petermp79/coding-challenges/README.md

 the optimized solution so you can do it without a hiccup.

 In an experience I had with Samsung, I passed one round of coding challenge, the next interviewer challenged me on coding as well.
 I get it done right in 10 min.
-Yey, The guy complains my code is not clean and he suggested a cleaner solution way of coding it.
+Yet, The guy complaints my code is as clean as it could be and he suggested a cleaner solution way of coding it.
 You know what?
 The guy spent the next 30 min to do it himself (he did not remember well what he was asking me to do).
 In the end, he saved three lines of code, but he failed me anyway.
-Can you imagine how STUPID and CRUEL this whole coding challenge culture has become????
+Can you imagine how STUPID and CRUEL this whole coding challenge culture has become?
+What about my professional experience that they were interested in the first place?
+Do they really care?

 This is why many people have quietly given up on their career or dare not switching job for a better position or work environment.
 I know quite a few of them personally.
 Thus, I suggest those who have similar experience as I do to